alternet/alternet.ml/parsing/src/site/markdown/parsing.md

     Rule MyRule   = T1.seq(T2, T3, T4, T5);
 ```

-The thing to notice when writing grammars in Alternet Parsing, is that you write rules in the same order
-where they appear in the formal grammar language.
+The thing to notice when writing grammars in *Alternet Parsing*, is that you write rules in the same order where they appear in the formal grammar language.

 Rule parts can be combined together, and combined with operators such as * ? or +, that have their counterpart Java methods :